 Getting Started with Phaser 3

-The Phaser 3 Betas are a huge milestone for us and compacts months and months of hard work into a few hundred kilobytes.
-I would love it if you could help us test it out.
-There are several ways to get hold of the V3 beta:
+The Phaser 3 release was a huge milestone for us and compacts months and months of hard work into a few hundred kilobytes.
+There are several ways to get hold of it:

 Go to the GitHub Releases page and download the latest build files.
 There is a